Ragusa Sicily, Italy Travel Guide

 The number of sunshine hours peaks in summer, ideal for beach activities.
 Autumn brings a pleasant transition, with landscapes turning golden as harvest begins.
 Winter generally has mild conditions, especially compared to northern Europe.

 Summers may bring heatwaves where temperatures go above 40°C (104°F).
-The winter season is generally mild, but significant rainfall may occur, sometimes caemploying localized flooding in low-lying areas.
+Winters are generally mild, but significant rainfall may occur, sometimes caemploying localized flooding in low-lying areas.

 An umbrella or Light rain jacket is sensible for these months.